-- Go to C:\Windows\System32\drivers\etc folder and in the bottom right corner change Text Documents (*.txt) to All Files.
+- In the bottom right corner change Text Documents (*.txt) to All Files.

 - Select hosts and click Open.

-- Now you need to locate the name of the website that is giving you error 404 and remove those lines.
+- Locate the name of the website that is giving you error 404 and remove those lines.
 Users reported having these lines for example:

 - After removing the problematic lines, press Ctrl + S to save changes and the error should be permanently fixed.
 Keep in mind that those lines might look different on your PC.

 Removing the wrong lines can cause problems with certain applications.
 Therefore, it might be a good idea to create a backup of hosts file.

 Few users reported that they couldn’t access their favorite websites due to this error.
 If you can’t access only one or two websites, your host file might be changed by a malicious user or malicious software.